Dinnington: Postcode NE13 7LQ

 Augusta development on green field sites

 Meanwhile work started on the other sites.
-Bellway aimed to build 71 houses off Prestwick Road adjacent to the White Swan and had completed the drainage and roads works in December 2016 (planning documents 2015/1673/01/DET).
-By the parish council meeting in December 2017 30 houses had been roofed and 10 houses were occupied.
-Augusta Drive is a development of two to four-bedroom houses, with gardens front and back, and off-road parking, being advertised at between £193,000 to £275,000 (September 2017) and from £197,995 to £326,995 (March 2018).
-This development was almost complete by December 2018.
+Bellway have built 71 houses off Prestwick Road (Front Street) adjacent to the White Swan and had completed the drainage and roads works in December 2016 (planning documents 2015/1673/01/DET).
+In December 2017 30 houses had been roofed and 10 houses were occupied.
+Augusta Drive is a development of two to four-bedroom houses, with gardens front and back, and off-road parking, which was being advertised at between £193,000 to £275,000 (September 2017) and from £197,995 to £326,995 (March 2018).
+This development was almost complete by December 2018 and it was reported in the January 2019 parish council minutes that 69 properties out of 71 were occupied with two remaining for sale.
+Bellway are also building new homes nearby at Havannah Park between Dinnington and Wideopen.

-Persimmon are building around 200 houses to the west of Dinnington Green (originally The Crest but now Augusta Park).
-The plans went through a number of amendments and the houses were still described as ‘coming soon’ in March 2018 (2016 planning documents 2016/0956/01/DET).
+Persimmon (Beazer Homes) are building around 200 houses to the west of Dinnington Green south of Front Street opposite the Bellway site (now known as Augusta Park).
+The plans went through a number of amendments and the houses were still described as ‘coming soon’ in March 2018 (planning documents 2016/0956/01/DET).
 By December 2018 phase one was well underway and some residents had moved in.
 This development includes smaller ‘affordable’ terraced and semi-detached houses, but about two-thirds will be detached houses – mostly four bedroom.
+The planning documents associated with this development make clear that a number of sums of money have been paid including: an affordable housing contribution (£525,000), an education contribution (almost £890,000), a health contribution (£42,000).
+A number of provisions requiring some affordable homes, sustainable drainage and landscaping are also in the Planning Obligation Deed [See S601 agreement].

 In 2016 the Parish Council chairman commented: